 If your cat or dog is so anxious that you can’t even bring them to the clinic, we offer house calls.
 Our vets offer pet vaccination in homes throughout Toronto and surrounding areas, like Scarborough.

-For pet vaccination in town, contact us at our Toronto clinics today to schedule a house call.
+For pet vaccination in town, contact us at our Toronto clinic today to schedule a house call.
 We’re here to help your best friend stay healthy.